Going home after caesarean birth

 You’ll definitely need some help with any jobs that involve stretching upwards, lifting or bending, because of the strain these activities put on your caesarean wound.
 This means you’ll need someone to hang washing on the line, do the vacuuming and help with any other strenuous household jobs.

-Don’t lift any weight that’s heavier than your baby or anything that causes you pain – for example, a full basket of wet washing or your toddler.
+Don’t lift any weight that’s heavier than your baby or anything that causes you pain – for example, a full basket of wet washing or a toddler.

-If your toddler is used to being picked up, there are other ways for the two of you to be close.
-For example, she could sit next to you on the couch while you put your arm around her and read a story.
+If your other children are used to being picked up, there are other ways for you to be close.
+For example, your toddler could sit next to you on the couch while you have a cuddle and read a story together.

 Check the policy of your car insurance company because some companies won’t cover you if your doctor hasn’t cleared you to drive.